Thomas Hood - “I saw old Autumn in the misty morn Stand shadowless like Silence, listening To silence.”

 IN EL PORTAL

-Beside the old house, non-profits and neighborhood feeling, check out the railroad train and it's trestle from the old Yosemite Railroad.
+Beside the old house, non-profits and neighborhood feeling, check out the railroad train and it's trestle from the old Yosemite Railroad and the fall colors there..

 "Our fourth visit and